stevenbennett/framer-touchableHighlight/README.md

 1. Download touchableHighlight.coffee
 2. Copy touchableHighlight.coffee to the /modules folder within your Framer project
-3. Add touchableHighlight = require "touchableHighlight"
+3. Add touchableHighlight = require "touchableHighlight" at the top of your document

 ## Usage